 Instead of relying on users to hand over their credentials, it’s possible that the attacker may try to brute-force their way in by repeatedly attempting different passwords on a privileged user account.
 In this case, you will need to use a real-time auditing solution that is capable of automatically responding to events that match a pre-defined threshold condition.

 For example, if X number of failed login attempts have been detected within Y seconds, a custom script can be executed to stop the potential attack in its tracks.
 This might include disabling a user account, stopping a specific process, changing the firewall settings, or shutting down the affected server.

 It is a good idea to change the password for the KRBTGT user on a regular basis.
 However, since both the current and previous password of the KRBTGT user are used by the Key Distribution Center (KDC) to validate Kerberos tickets, the password must be changed twice, approximately 12-24 hours apart to prevent potential service disruptions.

 Other signs you can look out for that might indicate that an attacker has obtained a Golden Ticket include; usernames that don’t exist, username and RID mismatches, modified group memberships, weaker-than-normal encryption types, and ticket lifetimes exceeding the domain maximum.

 Most threats to sensitive data start with Active Directory.
-Using an Active Directory auditing and security solution like Lepide Data Security Platform, can help give you the visibility you need to detect and respond to these threats before they escalate.
-Schedule a demo with one of our engineers today or start 15-day free trial today to see how Lepide can help your business.
+Using an Active Directory auditing and security solution like Lepide Data Security Platform can help give you the visibility you need to detect and respond to these threats before they escalate.
+Schedule a demo with one of our engineers today or start a 15-day free trial today to see how Lepide can help your business.